pyqtgraph/pyqtgraph/.github/ISSUE_TEMPLATE/bug_report.md

 ```
 An error occurred?
-Post it inside these 'code fences'!
+Post the full traceback inside these 'code fences'!
 ```

 ### Tested environment(s)